 Forum Trained Facilitator Team & Certification Assessors

-In order to provide the highest level of programming to The Forum membership, it is necessary to maintain a cohort of specially-trained colleagues to deliver a variety of programming.
-The Forum Trained Facilitator Team (FTFT) accomplishes this.
-The FTFT is a group of mid- to senior-level education abroad professionals from around the world who are prepared to deliver workshops and webinars on a variety of topics—all tied to the Standards of Good Practice for Education Abroad and the Code of Ethics for Education Abroad.
-Many of the workshops also form the basis of the new Professional Certification program.
+The Forum Trained Facilitator Team (FTFT) is a group of mid- to senior-level education abroad professionals from around the world who are prepared to deliver the highest level of programming to Forum members.
+This cohort of specially-trained colleagues delivers workshops and webinars on a variety of topics tied to the Standards of Good Practice for Education Abroad and the Code of Ethics for Education Abroad.
+Many of these workshops also form the basis of the Professional Certification in Education Abroad program.

 Forum Certification Assessors are experienced professionals in the field of education abroad, who have demonstrated at great length their skill in the articulation and application of the Standards of Good Practice for Education Abroad.
 Selected from a pool of highly qualified applicants, they are carefully vetted and rigorously trained to evaluate Standards Assignments reliably and consistently based on established criteria.
 Forum Certification Assessors perform a vital service, with the goal of assuring quality education abroad and improving the field as a whole.

 Interested in becoming a Forum Trained Facilitator or a Certification Assessor?

 How are FTFT members and Assessors selected?

 - Colleagues of Forum member institutions are invited to apply to become a member of the FTFT or Assessor Team.

 - A selection committee comprised of The Forum’s Vice President for Programs, Training and Services, and at least two FTFT members and an Assessor, will review applications to join the FTFT and Assessor team.
 The committee will nominate applicants to participate in The Forum’s Accelerated Residency.